yushundong/yushundong.github.io/_pages/about.md

 Invited Talks (Selected)
 ------

+* 10/2025, University of Delaware: Unleashing the Power of Graph-Based Machine Learning as a Service
 * 10/2025, National Science Foundation PATh CICI Presentation Series: Toward Secure Machine Learning as a Service for Collaborative Scientific Research
 * 08/2025, Harvard University: Secure Machine Learning as a Service & Interdisciplinary Applications in Healthcare
 * 07/2025, Florida State University: Navigating Secure Machine Learning as a Service